 “For most people, the gym isn’t the perfect solution for fitting in exercise,” says Levine.
 “A better solution may be window-shopping with friends in a mall, playing a game of tag with your kids, or wandering around a farmers’ market.
 Those are the things that are accessible to most people, and although the exercise is gentle, it can add up.”

-Sheri Colberg-Ochs, PhD, a professor of exercise science at Old Dominion University who is living with type 1 diabetes, says this type of activity is especially important for those living with diabetes.
+Sheri Colberg-Ochs, PhD, a professor of exercise science at Old Dominion University who lives with type 1 diabetes, says this type of activity is especially important for those living with diabetes.
 “Light exercise typically has a glucose-lowering effect.
 That’s why walking more and doing easy activities like gardening and housework can be important.”

 Even changes in everyday patterns can break up sedentary habits enough to make a difference.
 The trick, says Colberg-Ochs, “is to take some of your sitting time – when your body is burning few calories and your muscles are not aiding the absorption of glucose into your bloodstream – and transfer it to active time.”

 To get started, consider ways to change the time you spend sitting to a more active alternative.
 For example, if you have a regular coffee date with a friend, order to-go cups next time and catch up while walking around the neighborhood.
 Or, if you work in an office, set a timer on your computer reminding you to walk around every twenty to forty minutes.

 “Having a way to measure your activity as you work can help you stick to your good intentions,” says Colberg-Ochs, “so consider investing in a pedometer or an accelerometer to track your activity levels.”
 Wear it for a few days to establish a baseline; then start setting goals, such as taking 200 more steps each day.